Lexseal/fast_kinematics/readme.md

 > [!WARNING]
 > Please use dtype `np.float32` or `torch.float32` for the joint configuration.
 The library is optimized for `float32` and will not work with `float64`.

+> [!NOTE]
+> You might need to import torch before using this library as torch will load the shared libraries.
+Your mileage may vary.

 Minimal numpy example:

   ```python